Code of Conduct

 2.2 Ecological responsibility

-Brugger has been EMAS-validated since 2007 and thus maintains an environmental management system which, in addition to the environmental topics of ISO 14001, also complies with other legal requirements.
+Brugger has been EMAS-validated since 2007 and thus maintains an environmental management system that complies with the environmental topics of ISO 14001 as well as other legal requirements.

 legal requirements.
-We expect our suppliers to maintain either an ISO 14001 or EMAS environmental system.
+We expect our suppliers to maintain either an environmental system in accordance with ISO 14001 or EMAS.

 2.2.1 Treatment and discharge of industrial waste water

-and treated as necessary before discharge or disposal.
+and treated if necessary.
 In addition, measures should be introduced to reduce the generation of wastewater.

-General emissions from operations (air and noise emissions) and greenhouse gas emissions should be typed before release,
+General emissions from operations (air and noise emissions) and greenhouse gas emissions must be standardised before they are released,

-and is required to find economic solutions to minimise any emissions.
+and is required to find economical solutions to minimise any emissions.

-The supplier shall follow a systematic approach to identify, handle, reduce and responsibly dispose of solid waste.
+The supplier shall follow a systematic approach to identify, handle, reduce and responsibly dispose of or recycle solid waste.

-or recycle.
-Chemicals or other materials that pose a hazard if released into the environment shall be identified and handled in such a way,
+or recycling.
+Chemicals or other materials that pose a risk if released into the environment shall be identified and handled in such a way

-handling, transport, storage, use, recycling or reuse, and disposal of such materials shall be carried out in a safe manner.
+that the handling, transport, storage, use, recycling or reuse and disposal of these substances is safe.

-2.2.4 Reduce consumption of raw materials and natural resources
+2.2.4 Reducing the consumption of raw materials and natural resources

-The use and consumption of resources during production and the generation of waste of all kinds, including water and energy, shall be reduced or avoided.
+The use and consumption of resources during production and the generation of all types of waste, including water and energy, must be reduced or avoided.

-be reduced or avoided.
-This can be achieved either directly at the point of origin or through procedures and measures, e.g. by changing the production and maintenance processes or the use of natural resources.
+reduced or avoided.
+This is done either directly at the point of origin or through processes and measures, e.g. by changing

-Energy consumption shall be monitored and documented.
-Economic solutions shall be found to improve energy efficiency and minimise energy consumption.
+Energy consumption must be monitored and documented.
+Economic solutions must be found to improve energy efficiency and minimise energy consumption.

 minimise energy consumption.